-- Get Transcript Online.
-You can use this option if you wish to immediately view your AGI to efile your return.
-You can also request a transcript by mail from here.
+- Get Your IRS Tax Return Transcript Online.
+You can use this option to immediately view your AGI to efile your return.

-- Fill out Form 4506-T, Request for Transcript of Tax Return or Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript and mail it to the address listed on the form.
+- Download, complete, and mail Form 4506-T, Request for Transcript of Tax Return or Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript (mailing address is on the form).

 - Full Name

 - Birth date

 - Social Security Number (SSN) or Individual Tax Identification Number (ITIN)

 - Tax filing status

 - Current mailing address